-Ms. McKenna is a best-selling author from Northern Ireland.
-I have not yet read her first book, MY MOTHER WORE A YELLOW DRESS; MEMORIES OF AN IRISH CHILDHOOD in which she describes a tumultuous and haunted upbringing.
+I have also not yet read Ms. McKenna’s first book, MY MOTHER WORE A YELLOW DRESS; MEMORIES OF AN IRISH CHILDHOOD in which she describes a tumultuous and haunted upbringing.
 Her real-life experiences, growing up with an oppressive father and a compassionate mother, resonate in her fictional writing, creating a raw and realistic portrayal of life in picturesque County Derry and perilous Belfast during Ireland’s most troublesome times.
 Ms. McKenna brings each of her characters to life in a way the reader is certain the good folk of Tailorstown actually exist.

 THE MISREMEMBERED MAN is the first book in the TAILORSTOWN SERIES.
 It introduces two broken, forty-something characters – farmer James Kevin Barry Michael McCloone (Jamie, for short) and schoolteacher Lydia Devine – each of whom suffers a devastating loss before the opening of the book.
 Both are searching for a way to cope with their feelings of loneliness and inadequacy.